 A CPB overflow is specified as the condition in which the total number of bits in the CPB is larger than the CPB size.
 The CPB shall never overflow.

-A CPB underflow is specified as the condition in which tr,n( n ) is less than taf( n ).
+A CPB underflow is specified as the condition in which the nominal CPB removal time of decoding unit m tr,n( m ) is less than the CPB removal time of decoding unit m taf( m ) for any value of m.
 When low_delay_hrd_flag is equal to 0, the CPB shall never underflow.

 The nominal removal times of pictures from the CPB (starting from the second picture in decoding order), shall satisfy the constraints on tr,n( n ) and tr( n ) expressed in subclauses A.3.1 through A.3.3.